 Therapy & Accelerated Hypnotherapy

-I treat the whole person, and I bring my whole self to healing in a professional way.
+I treat the whole person, and I bring my whole self to this healing work in a professional way.
 Brain-body-spirit: they braid us together, they connect us to those who have gone before and those who will come after; they touch each other and connect us to the earth and to all living beings.
-Our health is not just for us alone; it is for previous generations, our present families and communities, and for those who will come after us on this beautiful and wounded planet.
+Our health is not just for us alone; it is for previous generations, our present families and communities, and for those who will follow us on this beautiful and wounded planet.

 As a therapist, I specialize in somatic awareness and am fully trained in OEI—Observed and Experiential Integration—a neuroscience-based somatic approach to healing trauma, anxiety and compulsive behaviours.
 I help people to learn about and change the way they “hold” stress and anxiety, both from current situations and from the past.
 In session, I often invite clients to become aware of bodily sensation, eye movement, and breathing patterns.

-When we succeed in shifting painful old patterns or limiting beliefs, we change our brains (Plenty of research now prove this.)
+When we succeed in shifting painful old patterns or limiting beliefs, we change our brains (Plenty of research now proves this.)
 Accelerated Hypnotherapy makes this process a lot easier, faster, and, often, surprisingly fun!

 We can literally change our minds by working with our brains and our deep creative minds.
 I find that idea—that reality, as shown on MRI scans of the brain—hopeful and liberating.
 I’ve experienced varying degrees of transformation not only with clients but with myself, in my own journey toward integration, health, and recovery from trauma and PTSD.